DragonSenses/Curiosity/TypeScript/5. Object Types/object-types.md

 }
 ```

-In an object destructuring pattern, `shape: Shape` means “grab the property `shape` and redefine it locally as a variable named `Shape`.
-Likewise `xPos: number` creates a variable named `number` whose value is based on the parameter’s `xPos`.
+In an object destructuring pattern, `shape: Shape` means "grab the property `shape` and redefine it locally as a variable named `Shape`.
+Likewise `xPos: number` creates a variable named `number` whose value is based on the parameter's `xPos`.

 Using [mapping modifiers](https://www.typescriptlang.org/docs/handbook/2/mapped-types.html#mapping-modifiers), you can remove `optional` attributes.

 ### `readOnly` Properties

 Properties can also be marked as `readonly` for TypeScript.
-While it won’t change any behavior at runtime, a property marked as `readonly` can’t be written to during type-checking.
+While it won't change any behavior at runtime, a property marked as `readonly` can't be written to during type-checking.

 ```ts
 interface SomeType {